What is Invoice Factoring? – Convert Invoices to Capital

 Can I get Invoice Factoring with bad credit?

 Yes, getting approved for invoice factoring with bad credit is possible.
-In fact, that’s one of the main advantages.
+That’s one of the main advantages.

 Since repayment comes from your customers paying their invoices, factoring companies look more closely at their credit than yours.
 Some invoice factoring companies don’t have any credit score requirements.